privefl/bigdfr/README.md

 ## Differences with {dplyr}

 - In `group_by`, variables are passed the same way as in `select`.
 If you want to use temporary variables, use `mutate`.
+- It is this allowed to summarize data with a function that returns a value of length > 1.